ntrrg/ntweb-history/content/blog/demo/index.en.md

 title: Demo page
 date: 2028-07-05T18:35:00-04:00
 image: images/ntrrg.png
-description: This is a demo page to see the styles from NtWeb.
+description: This is a demo page to see the styles from ntWeb.
 categories:
   - demo
 tags: